blrchen/chatgpt-lite/README.md

 English | [简体中文](./README.zh-CN.md)

-ChatGPT Lite is a fast ChatGPT UI application built using Next.js and And Design.
+ChatGPT Lite is a fast ChatGPT UI application developed using Next.js.
 It supports both OpenAI and Azure OpenAI accounts.

 Example use cases for GPT Lite include:

 - A cost-effective alternative to ChatGPT's free version or Plus subscription ($20/month) by deploying a custom webchat UI with API integration.
 - Deploying a custom ChatGPT web app to explore OpenAI's ChatGPT completion API and prompting capabilities.
 - Creating a private web-based ChatGPT for exclusive use among friends without sharing an API key.
-- Learning web application development using OpenAI's API.
+- A high-quality code base that serves as an excellent starting point for your next AI Next.js project.

-For a minimal ChatGPT UI, visit [ChatGPT Minimal](https://github.com/blrchen/chatgpt-minimal).
+Visit [ChatGPT Minimal](https://github.com/blrchen/chatgpt-minimal) for a beginner-friendly version of the ChatGPT UI code base.

 [Live Demo](https://gptlite.vercel.app)
 ![demo](./docs/images/demo.jpg)

 ## Prerequisites

-You need either an OpenAI account or an Azure OpenAI account.
+You'll need either an OpenAI account or an Azure OpenAI account.

 ## Running Locally

 1. Install NodeJS 18.
 2. Clone the repository.
 3. Install dependencies with `npm install`.
-4. Set the `OPENAI_API_KEY` environment variable.
+4. Copy `.env.example` file to `.env.local` and update environment variables.
 5. Start the application using `npm run dev`.
 6. Visit `http://localhost:3000` in your browser.